junhe/wiscsee/sides/plot-zombie-curve/README.md

 To run, you need to have R installed first.

-Then do the following in the project directory:
+Then do the following in this directory:

 ```
 $ Rscript ./plot-zombie.r